A few thoughts on focusing on what you can control.

 I have yet to meet anyone who has been exempted from the human struggle.
 We ALL have our thing.
 The degrees may vary.
 But the truth is, we all have had an overwhelming difficulty to deal with.
 And if you are sitting there saying you haven’t, well then, yours just hasn’t shown up yet.

 I know people who have dealt with abuse.
 I know people who have been homeless.
-I know people who battle depression daily.
+I know people who battle depression, daily.
 I know people who struggle with their weight.
 I even have family members who have had to struggle with a lifetime of physical pain.
 I have friends who have been left by the love of their life and are still seeking some semblance of reprieve and hope.
-I’ve even had friends this week who have had their chest cracked open while Doctors repaired his heart.
+I’ve even had friends this week who have had their chests cracked open while Doctors repaired their heart.

 The truth be told, the human condition is called life, and it’s never really easy.

 If you’ve ever been part of a 12-step program you will know that the Serenity Prayer is a highly regarded key.
 I don’t think I ever really appreciated it until I came to the place where I had to sink my teeth deep into it.
 Various versions began showing up in the 1930s but you are likely most familiar with this.